sourmash-bio/sourmash/doc/tutorial-lemonade.md

 (1) Use a more complete reference database, like the entire GTDB, or Genbank.
 This will only get you so far, unfortunately.
 (See exercises at end.)
 (2) Assemble and bin the metagenome to produce new reference genomes!

 There are other things you could think about doing here, too, but these are probably the "easiest" options.
-And what's super cool is that we've already _done_ the second one.
+And what's super cool is that we did the second one as part of [Taylor Reiter's STAMPS 2022 tutorial on assembly and binning](https://github.com/mblstamps/stamps2022/blob/main/assembly_and_binning/tutorial_assembly_and_binning.md).
 So can we include that in the analysis??

 Yes, yes we can!
 We can integrate the three MAGs that Taylor generated during her tutorial into the sourmash analysis.